-You can find this popular French sandwich all over the France.
+You can find this popular French sandwich all over France.
 I’ve even heard that there are some governmental restrictions as to how to price Croque Monsieur, so it remains affordable for everyone.
 Pretty cool…

 So, it’s no surprise that I also really like a good classic Croque Monsieur.
-You can find number of different recipes online with some subtle variations.
+You can find a number of different recipes online with some subtle variations.
 But I really like the classic one featured in my printable recipe below.

 If you’re curious about some of the other variations, you may find it interesting that Jamie Olivier adds Dijon mustard to his béchamel sauce and uses turkey instead of ham and Julia Child used mozzarella instead of Gruyere (you can read about it here).

 For me, Gruyere is a must.
 It adds such a nice nutty flavor.
 Mozzarella melts well, but it lacks in the flavor department.
 I’ve also seen recipes without béchamel.
-Even though they may be easier to prepare, again, for me it’s a must for a Classic Croque Monsieur.
+Even though they may be easier to prepare, again, for me, it’s a must for a Classic Croque Monsieur.

-If however you decide to forego the béchamel, then add a ton of shredded cheese on top of a sandwich and broil it until bubbly.
+If however, you decide to forego the béchamel, then add a ton of shredded cheese on top of a sandwich and broil it until bubbly.

-If you want to see how to make a classic béchamel, I put a tutorial in this recipe for Pan Seared Ribeye with Mahon Menorca and Pepper Cheese Sauce.
+If you want to see how to make a classic béchamel, I put a tutorial in this recipe for Pan-Seared Ribeye with Mahon Menorca and Pepper Cheese Sauce.
 The béchamel is a base for this sauce.
 You just substitute Gruyere cheese, instead of Menorca, and add some nutmeg, and less pepper.